multimodal-interpretability/maia/README.md

 \*equal contribution <br><br>

-**MAIA** is a system for *automating neural model interpretability tasks* such as feature interpretation and failure mode discovery.
-It equips pre-trained **vision-language models** with tools for iterative experimentation, including:

-* Input synthesis and editing
-* Maximally activating exemplar discovery
-* Summarization and explanation of model subcomponents

-MAIA composes these tools into full interpretability experiments to describe and explain internal model behavior.
+MAIA is a system that uses neural models to automate neural model understanding tasks like feature interpretation and failure mode discovery.
+It equips a pre-trained vision-language model with a set of tools that support iterative experimentation on subcomponents of other models to explain their behavior.
+These include tools commonly used by human interpretability researchers: for synthesizing and editing inputs, computing maximally activating exemplars from real-world datasets, and summarizing and describing experimental results.
+Interpretability experiments proposed by MAIA compose these tools to describe and explain system behavior.

 This repository is under active development.
 Sign up for updates [here](https://forms.gle/Zs92DHbs3Y3QGjXG6).